oro13/oro13.github.io/_posts/2020-7-23-MarketPlace-Strategy-Pt-1.md

 ### 1. Start with something people actually want

-is this a good product? is it solving a problem for people?
+Is this a good product?
+Is it solving a problem for people?
 Is this something people purchase once for cheap or is it a reoccurring or high value transaction?

 ### 2. Don't assume what HAS worked WILL work